In your meeting with Zoran Mamdani, you have not endorsed him yet.

 Do you believe that members of Congress are legally allowed to conduct oversight of ICE detention facilities?

-As we've written excessively the oversight project, because we're trying to help keep your colleagues out of jail, like Representative McCyver, who was indicted.
+As we've written excessively, the Oversight Project, because we're trying to help keep your colleagues out of jail, like Representative McIver, who was indicted, I misspoke when I said she was arrested.

-You as an individual member do not have oversight authority.
+You, as an individual member, do not have oversight authority.

 I want to keep you out of jail.

-Anyway, Mike Howell joins us now, president of the Oversight Project.
+Anyway, Mike Howell joins us now, President of the Oversight Project.

 Thank you for being with us.